idmaksim/nestjs-base-template/README.md

 This template is structured to help you quickly start developing your NestJS application.
 Here's how you can make the most of it:

+- **Apps**: Add new apps in the `apps` directory.
+Each app should encapsulate related functionality, including modules, common types, guards, interceptors, etc.

-- **Modules**: Add new features by creating modules in the `src/modules` directory.
+- **Modules**: Add new features by creating modules in the `app-name/src/modules` directory.
 Each module should encapsulate related functionality, including controllers, services, and repositories.

 - **Controllers**: Define your API endpoints in controllers.
-Place them in the respective module's directory under `src/modules`.
+Place them in the respective module's directory under `app-name/src/modules`.

 - **Services**: Implement your business logic in services.
 These should also be placed within the module's directory.